Cicero station (Metra)

 Cicero is a station on Metra's BNSF Line, located in Cicero, Illinois.
 The station is 7 mi away from Union Station, the eastern terminus of the line.
-In Metra's zone-based fare system, Cicero is in zone B. As of 2018, Cicero is the 176th busiest of Metra's 236 non-downtown stations, with an average of 136 weekday boardings.
-The station is located east of the Cicero Railroad Yard, and several blocks south of the Cicero station on the Cermak Branch of the Chicago 'Ls Pink Line.
+In Metra's zone-based fare system, Cicero is in zone 2.
+As of 2018, Cicero is the 176th busiest of Metra's 236 non-downtown stations, with an average of 136 weekday boardings.
+The station is located east of the Cicero Railroad Yard, and several blocks south of the Cicero station on the Cermak Branch of the Chicago "L"'s Pink Line.

 Metra rebuilt the station's platforms and shelters in 2010.

+As of September 8, 2025, Cicero is served by 57 trains (28 inbound, 29 outbound) on weekdays, and by 36 trains (18 in each direction) on weekends and holidays.